jjroldangomez/fall-detector/README.md

 # fall-detector
 A neural network that detects the falls of elderly people from the data collected by sensors attached to their bodies.

+It uses a simple Python script with some Tensorflow functions.
+If you are learning Tensorflow, this can be your code!

 # What is here?
 Here you can find the following files and folders:
 - FallDetector.py: Try to create, train and use the neural network!